CSEC-Auth-RIT/assignments/README.md

 # Assignment 3 README

-This README shows where each implementation step appears in `assignment3.ipynb`.
+This README shows where each implementation step

 ## Implementation Lines